-S. No. Location of Operations/Offices Whether the Conditions of Environmental Approval/Clearance are Being Type of Operations Complied with?
+S. No Location of Operations/Offices Whether the Conditions of Environmental Approval/Clearance are Bein Type of Operations Complied with?
 (Y/N) If No, The Reasons Thereof and Corrective Action Taken, if Any.
-NIL
+Type of Operations NII

 12. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: